Calylophus serrulatus (Yellow Sundrops)

 Flower:

-Single yellow flowers in the upper leaf axils, ½ to 1 inch across, with 4 rounded petals, often quite wrinkled like crumpled tissue paper, with wavy edges that are sometimes a bit ragged, and a rounded notch at the tip.
+Single yellow flowers in the upper leaf axils with 4 rounded petals ¼ to ½ inch (5 to 12+ mm) long, often wrinkled like crumpled tissue paper, with wavy edges that are sometimes a bit ragged, and a rounded notch at the tip.
 In the center are 8 yellow stamens surrounding a stigma with 4 disc-shaped lobes.
-The 4 sepals are less than ¼ inch long, triangular to egg-shaped with a prominent mid-rib, and reflexed down at bloom time.
+The 4 sepals are shorter than the petals, triangular to egg-shaped with a prominent mid-rib, and reflexed down at bloom time.
 Flowers are stalkless but sit on top of a hairy, cylindrical ovary about 3/8 inch long that resembles a stalk.

 Leaves and stems:

-Leaves are narrowly oblong, linear, or widest above the middle, 1 to 3 inches long and not more than ¼ inch wide, stalkless, may be toothless but usually with small, sharp teeth around the edges and short hairy on the underside.
-Stems are erect, green to brown, covered in stiff, fine hairs, often clustered from a root crown but not much branched, and woody in the lower stem.
+Leaves are alternate, narrowly oblong, linear, or widest above the middle, ½ to 3½ inches (to 9 cm) long, up to 3/8 inch (1 cm) wide, stalkless or nearly so, short-hairy on the underside, usually with small, sharp teeth around the edges, occasionally toothless.
+Stems are ascending to erect, green to brown, covered in stiff, fine hairs, single or multiple from the base, unbranched or few-branched, and woody in the lower stem.

 Fruit:

-Fruit is a slender, cylindrical capsule in the leaf axils, slightly tapered at both ends, ½ to 1¼ inches long, covered with fine, short hairs.
+Fruit is a slender, cylindrical capsule in the leaf axils, slightly tapered at both ends, up to about 1 inch (6 to 25 mm) long, covered with fine, short hairs.
+Inside are numerous seeds, 1 to 1.8 mm long, sharply angled.

 Notes:

-At first glance, Calylophus serrulatus looks like an Oenothera and not surprisingly, at one time it was known as Oenothera serrulata.
-Common in dry prairies, it is typically much shorter than the tall spiked stems of other common evening primroses and has much narrower leaves.
-A distinction with this species is that it blooms during the day where Oenothera flowers open in afternoon or evening, for pollination by night-flying insects.
+Yellow Sundrops, also known as Calylophus serrulatus, is common in dry prairies and rock outcrops.
+It is typically much shorter than the tall spiked stems of evening primroses and has much narrower leaves.
+Another distinction with this species is that it blooms during the day where most Oenothera flowers open in afternoon or evening, for pollination by night-flying insects.
+It does great in a garden and has a fairly long bloom period.
+Personally, I was disappointed when the musical name Calylophus was dropped in favor of boring Oenothera, but at least it's in Oenothera subsection Calylophus.

 Native Plant Nurseries, Restoration and Landscaping Services ↓